Skip to main content

 create_dome_output

-Remap an equirectangular/panoramic source into a square dome master for planetarium fulldomes.
-Warp using fisheye or equirectangular projection with adjustable field of view and horizon rotation.
+Remap a panoramic equirectangular source into a square dome master for planetarium fulldomes using fisheye or equirectangular projection.

 Instructions

 Remap a source TOP (treated as an equirectangular / panoramic master) into a square single-output dome master for planetarium fulldomes / 360 — the curved complement to create_multi_output's flat tiling.
 A Select TOP pulls the master in, a GLSL TOP warps it (fisheye: equirect → centred dome disc using fov; equirectangular: near-passthrough identity remap) via a shader held in a Text DAT, ending on a Null ready for setup_output.
+Creates a new baseCOMP under parent_path holding the Select TOP, GLSL remap, and Null output.
 With expose_controls a Rotation knob spins the dome horizon.
-Note: this GLSL-remaps an existing source — a true cubemap render is the higher-fidelity follow-up.
+Note: this GLSL-remaps an existing flat source — use create_cubemap_dome instead for a true cube-map render (higher fidelity, no equirect pole-pinch/seam).
+Returns a summary plus a JSON block with the container path, created node paths, the output path, exposed controls, any node errors, warnings (including the cubemap-follow-up note), and an inline preview image.

 Input Schema